 Paint the Town REaD works to overcome this by motivating communities across Australia to read, talk, sing and rhyme with their children so they’re ready to learn to read and write at school.

-We partner with Local Government Agencies to form Paint the Town REaD groups in their communities.
-Each group organises its own year-round events, as well as an annual Reading Day bringing the whole community together around our message: ‘Read, talk, sing and rhyme with your child from birth, so they will be ready for learning at school’.
+We partner with local agencies to form Paint the Town REaD groups in their communities.
+Each group organises its own year-round events, as well as an annual Community Reading Day bringing the whole community together around our message: ‘Read, talk, sing and rhyme with your child from birth, so they will be ready for learning at school’.

-Local Paint the Town REaD groups are all different, but they have the same central focus: of creating, facilitating and encouraging others in their local community to:
+Local Paint the Town REaD groups are all different, but they have the same central focus: of creating, facilitating and encouraging everyone in their local community to:

-- hold an Annual Reading Day at the local shops, and
+- hold an Annual Community Reading Day , and

 - think smarter throughout the year about how to include early literacy in everything they do by promoting and encouraging local strategies and leading by example.
-E.g. an organisation may historically have run a children’s activity at a local festival.
-They now make sure that children’s activity is literacy focused, through activities such as storybook making.
+Children’s pre-loved book swap boxes appear around the community, and Reading Tents at local festivals.
+Each community has it’s own mascot, that loves to be read to.

 As the Paint the Town REaD groups are local entities, they reflect the strengths and interests of their community and are structured accordingly.
 They are usually driven by a collaborative group of champions, such as partnerships between local school principals, Councils and NGOs, Community Health staff, librarians, Early Childhood directors.

 Want to help change your community for the better?
-Contact us and we’ll get you started.
+Contact us and we’ll help you get started.

 History of Paint the Town REaD

-1996 – Rhonda Brain, then Principal of Parkes Public School, sees increasing numbers of children coming to kindergarten with delayed language development.
+1996 – Rhonda Brain, then Principal of Parkes Public School in NSW, sees increasing numbers of children coming to kindergarten with delayed language development.
 ‘Paint the Town REaD/Birth to Kindergarten’ launches in August, with book giveaways to newborns and guest presentations by noted educational experts including Dr. Loretta Giorcelli.

-1997 – The first ever Reading Day in Parkes.
+1997 – The first ever Community Reading Day is held in Parkes.
 The community comes together to support the message ‘Read, talk, rhyme and sing with your child, so they will be ready for learning at school.

-2001 – Governor Professor Marie Bashir gives vice-regal patronage to the project.
+2001 – NSW Governor Her Excellency Professor Marie Bashir gives vice-regal patronage to the Parkes program.

 2005 – Paint the Town REaD’s Reading Relay sees a book passed, like the Olympic torch, from town to town across over 60 communities and 5500 kilometres in just two weeks, travelling by hot air balloon, motorbike, fire engine and even on horseback!

-2006 – Paint the Town REaD spreads to Queensland.
+2006 – Paint the Town REaD spreads to rural Queensland.

-2009-11 – Paint the Town REaD launches in Local Government Areas across Sydney and the first Bug Convention is held in Parkes in 2010 gathering representatives from all Paint the Town REaD regions.
-In 2011, the now Annual Second Early Literacy Conference is held in Penrith NSW.
+The first Bug Convention is held in Parkes in 2010 gathering representatives from all Paint the Town REaD regions.
+In 2011, the Second Early Literacy Conference is held in Penrith NSW.

-2013 – Paint the Swan REaD launches in Perth WA and Hawkesbury and Peak Hill in NSW.
-The Fourth Annual Early Literacy Conference is held across Warren and Merrylands NSW.
+2013 – Paint the Swan REaD launches in Perth WA.
+The Fourth Early Literacy Conference is held across Warren and Merrylands NSW.

 Paint the Town REaD Ltd becomes a legal entity, with Rhonda Brain as the Creative Director and Barbie Bates as the Executive Director.